Information about the Rila Monastery.

 Students 1 BGN.

-family fertilizer (Parents with children) 3 BGN per adult and 1 BGN for a child.
+Family season ticket (parents with children) 3 BGN per adult and 1 BGN for a child.

-Directions to Rila Monastery:
+How to get to Rila Monastery:

-Other interesting facts about the Rila Monastery:
+Other information of interest about the Rila Monastery: